cern-fts/davix/README.md

 # Davix
 [Davix](http://dmc.web.cern.ch/projects/davix/home) aims to make the task of managing files over HTTP-based protocols simple.
 It is being developed by the IT-SDC-ID section at CERN, and while the project's purpose is its use on the [CERN grid](http://wlcg.web.cern.ch/), the functionality offered is generic.

+## HTTP File Management
+HTTP is gaining popularity for file management tasks, beyond its traditional use for serving web pages.
+It is versatile enough to be fit for this purpose; `PUT`, `MOVE` and `DELETE` requests can be used for basic file manipulation, for example. (uploading, moving, and deleting a file, respectively)

+Some common file-management operations are not possible to do with plain HTTP, however, which is why the [WebDAV](https://en.wikipedia.org/wiki/WebDAV) extensions were developed, which davix supports.

-Davix supports a plethora of authentication methods:
+Davix also supports a plethora of authentication methods:
 * x509 user certificate
 * VOMS proxy
 * RFC proxy with VOMS extensions support
 * username / password
-* AWS S3-compatible services
+* AWS S3 compatible services

-## HTTP File Management
-HTTP is gaining popularity for file management tasks, beyond its traditional use for serving web pages.
-It is versatile enough to be fit for this purpose; `PUT`, `MOVE` and `DELETE` requests can be used for basic file manipulation, for example. (uploading, moving, and deleting a file, respectively)

-Some common file-management operations are not possible to do with plain HTTP, however, which is why the [WebDAV](https://en.wikipedia.org/wiki/WebDAV) extensions were developed, which davix supports.
+* Microsoft Azure compatible services

 ## Usage
 Davix provides a shared library as well as a few command line tools.
 The library offers two sets of APIs, a file-oriented and a POSIX-like interface.